aulveland/CITZ-HWP-Project/Solution-Strategies.md

 * search for user names within a community they are a member of [limited to that scope]

 Search returns results in the Search Screen.

+## Notify

+The platform supports a notification facility allowing users to:
+* set a notify on/off option indicating that they wish to monitor a community for updates.
+* a user has three options:
+* *  1. turn notification on/off
+* *     a. off = default
+* *     b. on = a user will receive either a weekly or immediate update
+* *  2. set a user-defined interval to receive a digest (default is a 7 day weekly).

+Options to be considered to implement this feature includes gcNotify or the BCGov 'CHES' common component.

 The solution 'flow' has been documented [here](https://github.com/bcgov/CITZ-HybridWorkplace/wiki/9.Wireframes#flow-diagram).